 EMI stands for "electromagnetic interference", but you'd already know that if you studied our Acronym Dictionary.
 EMI filters are used to keep stray signals from polluting your design.
 Commonly known as "feedthroughs", the basic EMI filter is a low-pass filter, and uses a combination of shunt capacitance and series inductance to prevent EM signals from entering your housing our enclosure.

 Chebyshev (equal-ripple amplitude)

 The Chebyshev filter is arguably the most popular filter response type.
 It provides the greatest stopband attenuation but also the greatest overshoot.
-It has the worst for group delay flatness (OK for CW applications such as a frequency source).
+It is the worst for group delay flatness (OK for CW applications such as a frequency source).
 Check out our page on lumped-element filters.
-You should also check out the instruction page for our our free download for designing three, four and five-pole Chebyshev filters!

 Bessel-Thomson (maximally flat group delay)